Thorben010/Thorben010/README.md

 - ⚡ Fun fact: ...
 -->

+👋 Hi, I'm Thorben a 3rd year PhD at TUM, exploring the world of Machine Learning x Materials Discovery! 🚀

 NLP
 Augmenting scientific creativity with retrieval across knowledge domains Extracting a Database of Challenges and Mitigation Strategies for Sodium-ion Battery Development